Skip to content

 Here is a great example of this.
 Retra Fitness in London specialises in HIIT classes.
 They run a continuous HIIT class that people can jump into at any time of day.

 Their colour scheme, logo and image choice show a youthful and mixed environment.
-There are very few words on this flyer and the word HIIT is mentioned multiple times.
+There are very few words on this flyer and the term HIIT is mentioned multiple times.

-There is no question about what Retra Fitness is about after looking at this flyer.
+After looking at this flyer, there is no question about what Retra Fitness do.
 It’s a great example of gym leaflet design.

-We discuss more details about this topic on our Gym flyer delievry page.
+We discuss more details about this topic on our Gym flyer delivery page.

 School and tutoring flyer design